 The following are criminal cases heard Thursday in Skagit County Superior Court:

-A 30-year-old Sedro-Woolley man was sentenced to three years, five months in prison after pleading guilty to several charges, some of which date back to 2017.
+A 25-year-old Prairie man was sentenced to five years, eight months in prison after pleading guilty to two counts of residential burglary and one count of tampering with a witness.

 In October 2018, Zachary Christian Alexander Schend broke into homes throughout Skagit County.

 He was arrested Oct.
 16 at Island Hospital in Anacortes where he had been taken to treat a wound he had sustained while allegedly breaking the window of a home in the 10000 block of Avon Allen Road, court documents state.

 The woman who reportedly drove Schend to the hospital later told deputies that between Oct.
 12-16, she drove Schend to multiple residences, and in three instances he broke in and committed burglaries, documents state.